Elderjs/template/src/routes/blog/is-elderjs-right-for-you.md

 If you are looking to use Elder.js as an `express` middleware make sure to look at the <a href="/middleware/">`middleware`</a> hook as it should empower you to do anything you'd need to do with Express.

+## Learning Curves

+Like most frameworks Elder.js has a learning curve but we've tried to keep it as minimal as possible to achieve common customizations while still making use of advanced Elder.js features as approachable as possible.

+The largest learning curve for most people is learning how to use `hooks` and `shortcodes` to achieve their goals.

+If you are able to understand the routes found in this template then you shouldn't have too many issues.

-## What Parts of Elder.js Aren't Great?
+## What Parts of Elder.js Aren't Perfect Yet?

 **A Very Complex Rollup Config**

-To be candid, Elder.js's biggest drawback is it's very complex Rollup configuration.
-Hours and hours of tinkering have gone into it and it's the best system we could come up with that works.
+To be candid, Elder.js's biggest drawback is it's very complex Rollup configuration that is internalized into Elder.js which makes it hard to edit for custom needs.

-As of Elder.js v1.0.0 this config was internalized to Elder.js to help internalize much of the complexity.

-That said, this means that if you need a different Rollup config than the standard, you'll need to do some hacking yourself.

 **A Very Strict Folder Structure**